The UOMINI E LUPI CENTRE

 Yes to amateur photography

 We like to think that you can take home a souvenir of the day.
-For this reason, you can take non-professional photographs of both the set-ups and the wolf specimens that you observe (fingers crossed!) from the Watchtowers.
-You can also make videos from the Towers, as long as you do it with non-professional equipment.
-For the publication of the material produced, it is necessary to specify its origin (#centrofuominielupi).
-Professional photos and videos must be authorized in advance and will have a cost in relation to the support of the cooperative's staff.
+For this reason, you are welcome to take non-professional photographs of both the displays and the wolves you observe (fingers crossed!) from the lookout towers.
+You can also shoot videos from the towers.
+For amateur publication of the material produced, please specify its source (#centrofuominielupi).
+Professional photos and videos must be authorized in advance and will incur a fee based on the support of the cooperative and organization staff.

 Pets are not allowed in